AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 Hydration will then occur.
 Once completed, the endpoint you specified as `callback` will be pinged with a `PATCH` verb and a json payload.

 #### Testing
-For cases where you want to test the results and don't have another adress to ping, you can use the `http://echo.anyfetch.com` server.
-This server will simply "echo" back the requests it receives.
+For cases where you want to test the results and don't have another address to ping, you can use the `http://echo.anyfetch.com` server.
+This server will simply "echo" back the received requests.
 For instance, you can call the OCR with this:

 ```sh
 $ curl --header "Content-Type:application/json" --data '{"file_path":"https://raw.githubusercontent.com/AnyFetch/ocr-hydrater.anyfetch.com/2552ef2e683020e80884bdb7b339b64f81d25ad3/test/samples/sample.png", "callback":"http://echo.anyfetch.com/sample_ocr_hydration"}' https://ocr.anyfetch.com/hydrate